Javran/sorting-network/README.md

 sortTup16By :: Ord a => (a -> a -> Ordering) -> (a, a, ..., a) -> (a, a, ..., a)
 ```

-in which `sortListXBy` are partial functions that only accept list of corresponding length
+in which `unsafeSortListXBy` are partial functions that only accept list of corresponding length
 (you will get pattern matching failures if that is not the case).

 ## How it works